 According to this article from Kayak Online Marketing, the length of a landing page depends on the context or purpose of what your call-to-action (CTA) is.

 For something straightforward (like the promotion of a demo, tool, or checklist), a headline, short paragraph, and image could suffice.
-For something that requires more explanation of value, features and benefits so you can eventually drive sales, a longer page may be in order.
+For something that requires more explanation of value, features, and benefits so you can eventually drive sales, a longer page may be in order.

-According to Jeremy Said, there is a strict formula to lead magnet landing pages:
+There is a strict formula to lead magnet landing pages: